Get your team alerted when specific events occur

 Route alerts to the tools your team already uses and keep an audit trail of notifications.

-“We finally got the right CSP events into Slack actionable, not spam.”
+“We finally got the right reporting events into Slack actionable, not spam.”

 Platform Engineering